Gender Representation

 Gender representations do change overtime as more stereotypically 'boyish' toys and traits are encouraged within the female community.
 However, within the male community it is still not encouraged.

-• Men are meant to be strong and independent providers
+- Men are meant to be strong and independent providers

-• Women are stereotypically housewives and very dependent.
+- Women are stereotypically housewives and very dependent.

-• Men are meant to be the power holders in the family.
+- Men are meant to be the power holders in the family.

-• Men are also seen to carry on the family name.
+- Men are also seen to carry on the family name.

-• Women are also stereotypically nurses.
+- Women are also stereotypically nurses.

 The Metrosexual

-The young single man with a high disposable income, living in the city - as it is near to the best shops.
-Metrosexual man is not gay but is often confused with being homosexual.
+single man with a high disposable income, living in the city - as it is near to

 The Fool/ Buffoon

-On the surface it may seem a very pejorative representation of men However they still always come out on top!
+surface it may seem a very pejorative representation of men However

-Representations of women across all media tend to
+Representations of women across all

 highlight the following:

-beauty (within narrow conventions)
+•beauty (within narrow conventions)

-size/physique (again, within narrow conventions)
+•size/physique (again, within narrow

-sexuality (as expressed by the above)
+•sexuality (as expressed by the above)

-emotional (as opposed to intellectual) dealings
+•emotional (as opposed to intellectual)

-relationships (as opposed to independence/
+•relationships (as opposed to

 freedom)

-Women are often represented as being part of a context (family, friends, colleagues) and working/thinking as part of a team.
-In drama, they tend to take the role of helper (Propp) or object, passive rather than active (Mulvey).
+and working/thinking as part of a team.
+In drama, they tend to take the role of

-Often their passivity extends to victimhood.
-Men are still represented as TV drama characters up to 3 times more frequently than women, and tend to be the predominant focus of news stories.
+characters up to 3 times more frequently than women, and tend to be the

-They are shown as…
+shown as…

-Overwhelmingly white
+white

 In non Fictional Media

-women’s roles tend to be smaller and fewer than their male counterparts.
+tend to be smaller and fewer than their male counterparts.

-Due to the Patriarchal nature of our society - women are less likely to be the source of leading news stories (politics, business, law and religion stories.)
+the Patriarchal nature of our society - women are less likely to be the source

+roles in these areas tend to be fewer in number.
 The views put across in this video is that women are sex objects.
 You can see right from the start Pitbull grinding up against one of the women.
 I do not agree with this sexualised view of women as it demotes and objectifies them within society.
 Not only this but it sends a rather inappropriate.

 No comments: